 2. Second step

-Choose the sound, then set up and the speaker.
-Program the control knob to between locations such as under dash, on-dash, and the speaker size for the front speaker location.
+Choose the sound, then set up the speaker.
+Program the control knob between locations such as under dash, on-dash, and the speaker size for the front speaker location.
 Click on the middle of the control knob when the speaker size or location gets displayed.

 3. Third step

 Program the remaining sound settings.
 You may use the same process and concept to program the equalizer curve for your desired music type.
 For you to enjoy the hands-free function of your Kenwood car stereo, you have to pair the stereo with your mobile phone.
 Switch the control unit on and turn on the Bluetooth search mode of your phone.
 Once the Kenwood appears on your phone search, select it.

 Alternatively, you can connect using the AUX or USB cables if they are compatible with your Kenwood stereo.

 How to Create the Best Settings for Kenwood Car Stereos

 When dealing with your speaker’s sound, trust your ears.
 Tuning the stereo determines the difference between good sound and “just-okay” quality.